EngineeringEducation/Onboarding/server/mailing_list.md

 **[app.get](http://expressjs.com/api.html#res.get)** is a handy method for listening to get requests.
 It listens for any requests that come in, whose path matches that of the first argument.
 Then, it runs the callback function supplied as the second argument.
 Way easier than raw node.js!

+**[response.send (or res.send)](http://expressjs.com/api.html#res.send)** is for sending out the full text of the body.
+Similar to response.write in raw node, this also allows you to send json objects without doing any preprocessing or stringifying.

 ```javascript
 app.get("/" function(request, response) {